MathByte/INFO2300_Assignment3/README.md

 > Testing can be done using Selenium or NUnit.
 > If using NUnit, ensure the program code has Dependency Injection set up in order to test Cotrollers.
 > Any found issues can be submitted under the [Issues tab](https://github.com/MathByte/INFO2300_Assignment3/issues)

+> We Found Some Issue in the code that best score and current score are not updating. so We tried to Fix that by assignenin SIue tracker for it